lazizneg/cs389-android-1.2b-HelloConstraint/README.md

 * Use findViewById to find the Count Button.
 Assign the result to a View variable, and then use setBackgroundColor().
 * - [x] Use the view parameter that is passed to the click handler with setBackgroundColor(): view.setBackgroundColor()

+#### Question 1

+Question 1
+Within an Android Studio project, what menu command can you use to open the list of sample apps?
+Choose one:

+* File > Open
+* - [x] File > New > Import Sample
+* File > New > Import Module
+* File > New > Import Project

+#### Question 2

+Which buttons does the Basic Activity template provide as part of the UI?
+Choose two:

+* Navigation buttons
+* - [x] Options menu overflow button
+* - [x] Floating action button
+* Button class button with the text "Button"

+#### Question 3

+Which source of documentation is the official documentation for Android developers?
+Choose one:

+* stackoverflow.com
+* officialandroid.blogspot.com
+* - [x] developer.android.com
+* github.com

 # Thank You.